 General watershed attributes are defined in the basin input file.
 These attributes control a diversity of physical processes at the watershed level.
-With the exception of the watershed area, all parameters contained in this file will be set to the "default" or recommended values listed in the variable documentation if left blank.
+The interfaces will automatically set these parameters to the "default" or recommended values listed in the variable documentation.
+Users can use the default values or change them to better reflect what is happening in a given watershed.
 Variables governing bacteria or pesticide transport need to be initialized only if these processes are being modeled in the watershed.
+Even if nutrients are not being studied in a watershed, some attention must be paid to these variables because nutrient cycling impacts plant growth which in turn affects the hydrologic cycle.

 Following is a brief description of the variables in the basin input file.
-They are listed in the order they appear within the file.
+They are listed by topic.